Artichoke Chicken Bake

 What artichoke hearts did we use for the Artichoke Chicken Bake?

-What if you’re not a fan of Feta Cheese?
+What if you don’t want Feta Cheese?

-How do you make this Artichoke Chicken Bake?
+How to make the Artichoke Chicken Bake:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)